JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

 Carlos Mendible (Microsoft) gracias por tu contribución on the project - run AzGovViz with GitHub Codespaces.

 Special thanks to Tim Wanierke, Brooks Vaughn and Friedrich Weinmann (Microsoft).

+And another big thanks to Wayne Meyer (Microsoft) for constant support and building bridges.

 Kudos to the [TableFilter](https://www.tablefilter.com) Project Team!
 Kudos to [LorDOniX](https://github.com/LorDOniX/json-viewer) for JSON-viewer!